ganbarodigital/go_scriptish/README.md

 ).TrimmedString()
 ```

-Any leading and trailing whitespace will be removed from the returned string.
+`TrimmedString()` is the right choice if you're expecting a single line of text back.
 This is very useful for getting results back into your Golang code!

 If the pipeline's `Stdout` is empty, an empty string will be returned.